 Because Jesus took our place and satisfied all the law, we are not obligated to keep the law in any way in order to be justified/saved.
-His righteousness, His fulfilling of the law is reckoned to us, is given to us by faith.
-That is why Jesus says He gives us rest (Matt.
+His righteousness, His fulfilling of the law is reckoned to us and is given to us by faith.
+That is why Jesus says that He gives us rest (Matt.
 11:28).
 It is rest from trying to earn our salvation in any way.
 As Christians, we are saved by grace through faith (Eph.
 2:8-9) because we can never please God by any work we do (Isa.
-64:6; Gal.
+64:6, Gal.
 2:21).
 Only through Jesus and His work on the cross are we saved.

 When the Galatian Christians sought to be circumcised, they were essentially trying to complete their salvation by a work of law.
 To this Paul said, "And I testify again to every man who receives circumcision, that he is under obligation to keep the whole Law.
 4You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace," (Gal.
 5:3-4).
 Why? because Rom.
 11:6 says, "But if it is by grace, it is no longer on the basis of works, otherwise grace is no longer grace."

-Unfortunately for the Jehovah's Witnesses, the Watchtower Organization is teaching that in order to be saved you must become 1) knowledgeable about the Father, 2) obey God's laws, 3) be associated with the Jehovah's Witnesses, and 4) be loyal in spreading the kingdom news of God.
+Unfortunately for the Jehovah's Witnesses, the Watchtower Organization is teaching that in order to be saved, you must become 1) knowledgeable about the Father, 2) obey God's laws, 3) be associated with the Jehovah's Witnesses, and 4) be loyal in spreading the kingdom news of God.

 Please take note that the Watchtower does not teach about coming to Christ as Jesus stated in Matt.
 11:28.
 It does not focus on the sacrifice of Christ on the cross and what Jesus did.
 It does not mention what saves us in 1 Cor.
-15:1-4; namely, the death, burial, and resurrection of Jesus.
+15:1-4, namely, the death, burial, and resurrection of Jesus.
 Instead, it focuses on the Father, itself as an organization, and works.
-It is the works issue that is the most problematic here.
-The Jehovah's Witness organization teaches works righteousness in combination with the sacrifice of Christ.
-This combination of our works and Jesus' sacrifice is a teaching that is not only a heresy, but also makes salvation void.
+It is the works' issue that is the most problematic here.
+The Jehovah's Witness' organization teaches works' righteousness in combination with the sacrifice of Christ.
+This combination of our works and Jesus' sacrifice is a teaching that is not only a heresy but also makes salvation void.